-Our cash requirements will depend on many factors, including, but not limited to, the rate at which OEMs and ODMs introduce products incorporating our technology and the market acceptance and competitive position of such products.
+Our capital requirements will depend on many factors, including, but not limited to, the rate at which ODMs and OEMs introduce products incorporating our PicoP® scanning technology and the market acceptance and competitive position of such products.
 Our ability to raise capital will depend on numerous factors, including the following:

-- market acceptance of products based on PicoP display technology, - changes in evaluations and recommendations by any securities analysts following our stock or our industry generally, - announcements by other companies in our industry, - · changes in business or regulatory conditions, - announcements or implementation by our competitors of technological innovations or new products; - the status of particular development programs and the timing of performance under specific development agreements, - economic and stock market conditions, - the cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights,

-- our ability to establish cooperative development, joint venture and licensing arrangements, or - other factors unrelated to our company or industry.
+- Market acceptance of products incorporating our PicoP® scanning technology; - Changes in evaluations and recommendations by any securities analysts following our stock or our industry generally; - Announcements by other companies in our industry; - Changes in business or regulatory conditions; - Announcements or implementation by our competitors of technological innovations or new products; - The status of particular development programs and the timing of performance under specific development agreements; - Economic and stock market conditions; - The cost of filing, prosecuting, defending and enforcing any patent claims and other intellectual property rights; - Our ability to establish cooperative development, joint venture and licensing arrangements; or - Other factors unrelated to our company or industry.

-If we are successful in establishing original equipment manufacturer co-development and joint venture arrangements, we expect our partners to fund certain non-recurring engineering costs for technology development and/or for product development.
-Nevertheless, we expect our cash requirements to remain high as we expand our activities and operations with the objective of commercializing our light scanning technology.
+If we are successful in establishing ODM or OEM co-development and joint venture arrangements, we expect our partners to fund certain non-recurring engineering costs for technology development and/or for product development.
+Nevertheless, we expect our capital requirements to remain high as we expand our activities and operations with the objective of commercializing our PicoP® scanning technology.